Victorian Railways Z type carriage: Carriage sets

 When West Coast Railway started operating their own trains around 1995, they purchased a handful of carriages from V/Line.
 Those included ACZ252, 255 and 257, and BZ 267, 269 and 270.
 ACZ260 was another intended purchase but it had been damaged while on lease to West Coast Railway, before the purchase could occur, so V/Line substituted one of the other three ACZ coaches.

 From the early 2000s the Z cars, both ACZ and BZ/BZS, were fitted with upgraded seating to match the N type interiors.
 Cars rebuilt like this were coded BZN or BTN, depending on whether they were intended to be used as fourth or fifth carriages as attached to an N set.

 In December 2008, a N carriage (ACN21) was withdrawn from service to be converted to SG to run on the upgraded Albury-Wodonga line.
 Before withdrawal this carriage was in N set SN7, along with the BS cars.
 Because of ACN21's withdrawal, a Z carriage was introduced into the set permanently.
 The 5 BS cars and the Z car (BCZ257) were joined into a set coded Z57, as a replacement for SN7.

 In late 2014, BCZ257 was noted as being semi-permanently coupled to N set VN17 as the fourth carriage.
 It tends to run on Swan Hill and Bairnsdale services.

-Z cars have gradually been returning to service as more bogies are reconditioned.
+Z cars have been returned to service as more bogies are reconditioned.
 On Thursday 22 September 2016 a test train ran from Melbourne to Geelong and back, with two locomotives, set N11 at the west end and BZN cars 271, 267, 274 and 252.